-Sam Mendes designed the two girls' look to change over the course of the film, with Thora Birch gradually using less makeup and Mena Suvari gradually using more, to emphasize his view of their shifting perceptions of themselves.
+Director Sam Mendes designed the two girls' look to change over the course of the film, with Thora Birch gradually using less makeup and Mena Suvari gradually using more, to emphasize his view of their shifting perceptions of themselves.

-According to his Oscar speech, Alan Ball was sitting at the World Trade Center plaza when he saw a paper bag floating in the wind and was inspired by it to write the film, which was originally conceived as a stage play.
+According to his Oscar speech, screenwriter Alan Ball was sitting at the World Trade Center plaza when he saw a paper bag floating in the wind and was inspired by it to write the film, which was originally conceived as a stage play.

 Wes Bentley was the first actor to read for the part of Ricky, and was asked to do the scene where he describes his reaction to the plastic bag; the casting director felt that although she had read that scene numerous times, his reading was the first time she felt she understood the meaning of it.

-Chris Cooper was the last actor cast - virtually when rehearsals were beginning.
-When he first read the script, he found the character infuriating, thinking: "God, do I want to spend so much time in this character's head?"
+Chris Cooper was the last actor cast, virtually when rehearsals were beginning.
+When he first read the script, he found the character infuriating, thinking, "God, do I want to spend so much time in this character's head?"
 He remembers, "Then I started making excuses...I said, this is such a negative script, I don't like this and that."
-His wife finally told him he was "frightened of this script and chances are because you're frightened you should do this part"; his response was that he "knew, really immediately, that she was right."
+His wife finally told him he was "frightened of this script and chances are because you're frightened, you should do this part;" his response was that he "knew, really immediately, that she was right."

-The first day-and-a-half of filming - including Carolyn's open house scene - had to be thrown out after the film turned out too dark, making Annette Bening almost impossible to see; director Sam Mendes and cinematographer Conrad L. Hall concluded the problem had been their overly polite relations, and agreed to be more open with one another.
+The first day-and-a-half of filming, including Carolyn's open house scene, had to be thrown out after the film turned out too dark, making Annette Bening almost impossible to see; director Sam Mendes and cinematographer Conrad L. Hall concluded the problem had been their overly polite relations, and agreed to be more open with one another.

 The filmmakers made an effort to avoid any specificity in the film's locale, in favor of a more generic setting.
 However, the area codes in Jane's phone book are 312, which is the area code for Chicago, and the paper in the Burnhams' kitchen appears to be the Chicago Sun-Times.
 Also, the lawn signs for both Carolyn and Buddy have phone numbers with an (847) area code.
 The (847) area code serves the northern suburbs of Chicago, Illinois.
 On the other hand, the license plates in the film are not Illinois plates; the plates only identify "The Primrose State".
 Besides, as Lester is driving and listening to "American Woman", he can be seen driving through Burbank, CA - The reflection of the Disney Channel building in Burbank can be seen clearly as a reflection on his windshield.

 The aerial shots over the town were filmed above Sacramento, California.
-The crew originally wanted to use San Jose, California, but its police department wouldn't allow their helicopter to fly below 300 feet due to noise disturbance; the crew had hoped for a 100-foot height.
+The crew originally wanted to use San Jose, California, but its police department would not allow their helicopter to fly below 300 feet due to noise disturbance; the crew had hoped for a 100-foot height.
 However, the same 300-foot height limit was imposed in Sacramento.